World Cup promotion — 20% off all challenges · Limited time only

 In crypto markets, intraday volatility is structurally higher than in forex.
 A session that closes flat but spikes during the day can permanently damage your drawdown room under a tick-by-tick model.

-For a full technical breakdown of how the two models differ, see EOD trailing vs tick-by-tick drawdown explained.
+For a full technical breakdown of how different drawdown models compare, see EOD trailing vs tick-by-tick drawdown explained.

 3. News Trading and Weekend Holding